dads7202/assignment2/README.md

 ### 3.3.2 Fine-tuning pre-trained DenseNet121 model
 ![Imgur](https://i.imgur.com/YiDmIT5.png) <br>
 We fine-tuned the DenseNet121 pre-trained model by adding dense layers and dropout layers, as shown in figure, with a batch size of 32 and 150 epochs.
 We found that
-- Model 1 gave the best accuracy at 83.54%, meanwhile Model 3 given the best loss at 0.6226 on testing set
+- Model 1 gave the best accuracy at 83.54%, meanwhile Model 3 given the best loss at 0.6226 on testing set.
 - The dropout 0.2 in Model 1 is too little and causes overfit, but it gives the best accuracy among the 4 models on test set.
 Meanwhile, the dropout rate in model 2 is 0.5.
 It does not overfit, but the accuracy is not better than the original base model.

 [![back-to-top](https://i.imgur.com/wJEM2Vt.png)](#table-of-contents)